-UV Package Manager: The Comprehensive Guide
+UV Package Manager: A Simplified Guide

 UV (pronounced “ultraviolet”) is an extremely fast Python package installer and resolver, designed to be a drop-in replacement for pip/pip-tools with significant performance improvements.
 This guide covers everything you need to know about using UV in your Python projects.